 Half way between Trondheim and Oslo you find Stor-Elvdal.
 Its 540 000 square miles make it one of the largest municipalities in Norway, almost as large as Vestfold County.

 The national road RV3 is the main road through the valley, and the fastest road between Trondheim and Oslo.
 You can also cross over from Gudbrandsdalen via Folldal or Ringebu.
-Both roads connect with RV3 in Atna.
-RV 30 takes you through Koppang through Rendalen to Tynset, where you can take RV 3 again.
+Both roads connect with national road RV3 in Atna.
+FV30 takes you through Koppang through Rendalen to Tynset, where you can take RV 3 again.

 The name Stor-Elvdal, which means big river valley, comes from Glomma, Norway's biggest river, which runs through the municipality for 62 miles.